Director: Lana Wilson

 Streaming on: Netflix

 Even singers have a hard time finding their voice.
 For singer-songwriter Taylor Swift, 2016 was particularly rough.
 Following a much-publicized dispute with rapper Kanye West, the public turned on her overnight, headlines were cruel and #TaylorSwiftIsOverParty was the top trend worldwide.
-She took a year off from the spotlight, was pilloried for not taking political stance during the US election and eventually made a comeback with her album Reputation.
+She took a year off from the spotlight and eventually made a comeback with her album Reputation.
 Documentary Miss Americana on Netflix splices together home videos, news reports and fresh footage to detail how Swift not only survived, but thrived and got her groove back.

 Its title, though never alluded to, is a reference to one of Swift’s most politically charged songs.
 On the surface, the tune details a highschool relationship but look closer at the lyrics and ‘she’s a bad, bad girl’ becomes Hillary Clinton being called a nasty woman, painting the town blue becomes turning up to vote for the Democratic Party and ‘boys will be boys’ takes aim at Trump’s treatment of women.

 Unlike the song, however, the Swift of the documentary is done couching her opinions in thinly veiled metaphors.
 “She’s just Trump in a wig,” she says of Marsha Blackburn, outlining the conservative Senate candidate’s anti-LGBTQ stance and opposition to an act that would protect women from violence and stalking.
 There’s a glimpse into what the Swift household was like moments before she put up the Instagram post that spurred record voter registration:

 View this post on Instagram